agustisanchez/backend-coding-challenge/README.md

 Hi, FrontendDeveloper, I developed the endpoints for the save (story 1) and the list (story 2) operations.
 I moved the frontend code to the backend project and I had to make some changes to the frontend configuration (your original `src` folder is now `src-frontend`.

-To run the application, type `mvn spring-boot:run` on the command line and the application will be available at `http://localhost:8080` .
+To run the application, type `gulp dev && mvn spring-boot:run` on the command line and the application will be available at `http://localhost:8080` .

 We need to discuss error handling, as the current frontend apparently ignores any errors from the backend.
 Also we need to define field validation (length of fields, mandatory fields, etc.) so that frontend, backend and database are in sync.